shehab-shahid/Shehab_Portfolio/README.md

 * In the third project, I applied Diagnostic Analysis and Forecasting on financial datasets using Python.

-Following Data Analysis projects in Python, I am now furthering my Data Analyst skills in SQL and will then move onto Data Science and Engineering topics.

-The following projects are now underway:

-* Scrape any website
-* Project containing Machine Learning (Multiple Linear Regression) and production
-* Google Intro To Data Structures and Algorithms Certificate
-* IBM Data Engineering Certificate
-* Financial modelling and valuation (non-data science)

 # [Forecasting Sales and Identifying Anomalies in Journals for Private Equity Investment](https://github.com/shehab-shahid/Forecasting_Sales_And_Identifying_Anomalies_In_Journals_For_Private_Equity_Invesment)